How to Use Law School Predictors

 - Admissions, LSAT

 Finally, finally, there’s a nip in the air.
 The leaves are changing colors and the semester’s first solo cup pyramids have collapsed under the weight of mid-semester exam prep.
 You know what that means.
 It’s pumpkin spice season!
-Also, time to get working on those law school applications.
+Also, time to get working on those law school student applications.

 “But, but … how do I know where to apply?” you might be saying.
-You may also be saying, “Actually, I’ve been dreaming of going to Harvard Law since I saw Legally Blonde as an impressionable youth.
+You may also be saying, “Actually, I’ve been dreaming of going to Harvard University Law School since I saw Legally Blonde as an impressionable youth.
 How hard could it be to get in?”

 We can help answer both of those questions with one simple tool: the law school predictor.
 Let’s get into it.

 Ahem.
 Back to predictors.
 Different predictors have slight differences between them.
-LSAC’s calculator bases its predictions on data from different law schools’ 2017 admissions data.
+LSAC’s calculator bases its predictions on data from different 2017 law school admissions data.
 Blueprint’s law school predictor uses information from that latest U.S. News and World Reports rankings.
 Of course, not all predictors are created equal.
 Hourumd, another popular predictor, is on slightly shakier ground.
 They draw their information from largely self-reported data, which may lead to biases in results.

 Search the Blog